conan-io/docs/README.md

 ### Text boxes

-Also called **Admonitions**, they are eyecatching texts with a clear purpose like warnings, tips or important content.
+Also called **Admonitions**, they are eye-catching texts with a clear purpose like warnings, tips or important content.

 Use them in the following importance order: